 – Professional networks of KTU and the consortium early-stage researchers grown.

 – KTU early-stage researchers engaged in applying for ERC Grants.

 – Gender parity reached in the recruitment of younger researchers.

 Project coordinator: Kaunas University of Technology

-Project partners: University of Montpellier, LUNDS UNIVERSITET, Tampere University of Applied Sciences
+Project partners: The Autonomous University of Barcelona, University of Montpellier, LUNDS UNIVERSITET, Tampere University of Applied Sciences